May 22nd, 2020 | Why Is It Cool To Work As a Career Advisor?

 Unlike it used to be in academia, people are answering my emails, they are very polite to me, and address my questions with some degree of respect.
 Again, this sounds obvious but if you have ever been in academia, you know that there are environments where answering emails is not obvious at all!

 10. You Are Free.

 I now have a lot of freedom to move around the job market and try whatever comes to my head.
-If tomorrow I came to the idea to build drones or breed penguins instead of doing career consultancy, I would just need to make a few clicks and change the classification of the company at the online platform for entrepreneurs in the Dutch Chamber of Commerce.
+If tomorrow I came to the idea to build drones or breed penguins instead of doing career consultancy, I would just need to make a few clicks and change the classification of the company on the online platform for entrepreneurs in the Dutch Chamber of Commerce.

-It literally takes two minutes and off you go—you can start breeding straight away!
+It takes two minutes and off you go—you can start breeding straight away!
 And, I can move around in general; I use to do the whole day training in Amsterdam once a month but other than that, there are no constraints.
-I can also make my own rules for whom I am willing to work with and I don’t need to stand any toxic and opportunistic people on board.
+I can also make my own rules for whom I am willing to work and I don’t need to stand any toxic and opportunistic people on board.
 Needless to say that my self-development accelerated since this became the case.

 B) Creating value for others;

 Most people can conceptualize how much finding the right job would be personally worth for them.
 Thus, good career advice has a concrete, tangible value.
 Outcomes are also tangible—you see a thumb up and a smile on someone’s face if you did a good job, or you don’t see that otherwise.

 2. The Global Problem.